Fantastic Things to Do in Sifnos, Greece

 Kamares.

-Kamares will be the first place you see of Sifnos as your ferry approaches the coast of the island.
+As your ferry approaches the island’s coast, Kamares will be the first place you see of Sifnos.

-Home to the main port on Sifnos, Kamares is a picturesque village with a wide golden sand bay lined up with great fish taverns and other souvenir shops.
+Home to the main port on Sifnos, Kamares is a picturesque village with a broad golden sand bay lined up with great fish taverns and other souvenir shops.

 things to do in Sifnos